A beginners guide to double cap rivets

 Next we make holes for our rivets, use your favorite tool, I'm making a strap so I threaded on my swivel snap hook and placed a hole 1/4" from the edge the strap, I knew I wanted my swivel snap hook 1" in from the edge so the next hole was made 1 3/4" from the end of the strap to get them at the same distance.
 Thread on your swivel snap hook.

 Next I made the hole on the other end of the strap, this one will be placed between these two in the fold like in the second photo so this last hole was placed about 3/8" from the other end.

 Next put your single hole end in between the two holes one each side of your snap hook and push through the rivet.
 This shouldn't be super easy, then the post is too long!
 Push it up and through like in the photo and then press on the little cap part of the rivet.
 Press until you hear/feel a click and the rivet cap stays in place without you holding it.

 On the floor or table place your cutting mat (will absorb impact and protect the surface) and on top of it your little anvil.
 Place your rivet in the anvil and on top of it place your rivet setter.
-If you're working with rivets with a sensitive finish such as gold, gunmetal rivets or similar I recommend that you place a piece of scrap vinyl or similar over and under it to ensure you don't accidentally scratch the rivet when you set it.
+If you're working with rivets with a sensitive finish such as gold, gunmetal rivets or similar I recommend that you place a piece of scrap vinyl, foam or similar over and under it to ensure you don't accidentally scratch the rivet when you set it.